microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-05.md

 ## Pre-requisites

 Before you can use Power Apps you need:
-- An account with access to Power Apps
-- Complete challenges 1 - 4
-- Locate the starter solution from the reources
+- Locate the starter App from the reources zip file: /resources/BasePowerApp/TailspinToysBaseApp.zip

 ## Introduction